kevbite/kevbite.github.io/_posts/2015-09-14-getting-along-with-automapper-and-autofac.md

 #### Static global Mapper

-I'm not really too sure why people go down the route of just using the static mapper directly, Its good for examples but isn't really ideal for production code.
-It also seems to gets developers trying to create really bad abstract around it which loose half the functionality which AutoMapper gives you!
-Its also pretty hard to tests a static class in the middle of your code too without some hacky magic.
+I'm not really too sure why people go down the route of just using the static mapper directly, It's good for examples but isn't really ideal for production code.
+It also seems to get developers trying to create really bad abstract around it which lose half the functionality which AutoMapper gives you!
+It's also pretty hard to tests a static class in the middle of your code too without some hacky magic.

-AutoMapper gives you some nice interfaces to play around with, there is a good article that was posted on [Lost Techies](https://lostechies.com/jimmybogard/2009/05/12/automapper-and-ioc/ "Lost Techies") in 2009 that explains all you need to know.
+AutoMapper gives you some nice interfaces to play around with, there is a good article that was posted on [Los Techies](https://lostechies.com/jimmybogard/2009/05/12/automapper-and-ioc/ "Los Techies") in 2009 that explains all you need to know.

-Once your using the AutoMapper interfaces you can start testing your code and your not even loosing any functionality by wrapping it your self...
+Once your using the AutoMapper interfaces you can start testing your code and you're not even losing any functionality by wrapping it yourself...

 ```csharp
 public class ApplicantCreator